keymanapp/keyman/ios/help/basic/keyboard-usage.md

 title: Using a Keyboard - Keyman for iPhone and iPad Help
 ---

 Keyman keyboards are accessed by pressing the globe key whenever an iOS app presents the system keyboard.
-The follow screenshot shows the Keyman EuroLatin keyboard displayed with Apple's Calendar app.
+The following screenshot shows the Keyman EuroLatin keyboard displayed with Apple's Calendar app.

 ![](../ios_images/system-keyboard-cal.png)